The Hair Relaxer Cancer Cases: Where Things Actually Stand

 Here's the lay of the land.

-What the lawsuits allege
+What do the hair relaxer lawsuits allege?

 The claims center on chemical hair relaxers and straighteners, the products used to loosen tight curls, and the allegation that long-term use raised the risk of hormone-related cancers, principally uterine and endometrial cancer, with ovarian cancer and other conditions also in the mix.
 The theory is that these products contain endocrine disruptors, chemicals that interfere with the body's hormone system, and that the manufacturers either knew or should have known about the risk and failed to warn users.